MohamedSamir21/LocationReminder/README.md

     <b>POI</b>: The app asks the user to select a point of interest (POI) on the map to create a reminder.
     <ul>
       <li>The app asks the user to select a location or POI on the map and add a new marker at that location.</li>
       <li>The selected POI can be just a simple POI or an area or specific latitude and longitude.
-The POI must have a location name.</li>
+The POI has a location name.</li>
       <li>Upon saving, the selected location is returned to the Save Reminder page and the user is asked to input the title and description for the reminder.</li>
       <li>When the reminder is saved, a geofencing request is created.
 Allowing the user to take Circular Radius for the geofence is a bonus.</li>
     </ul>